hammerheim-game/hammerheim-rules/3-warbands/blood-dragon-knights.md

 death.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 4 3 4 4 1 3 1 8
-Weapons/Armor: Wights may be equipped from the Blood Dragon equipment list
+Weapons/Armour: Wights may be equipped from the Blood Dragon equipment list
 Skills: The Wights may choose from Combat and Strength, when he gains a new skill.
 Special Rules
-Killing Blow: A natural rolled 6 on the to-hit roll wounds automatically, the strike might not be parried, but armor and saving throws are allowed.
+Killing Blow: A natural rolled 6 on the to-hit roll wounds automatically, the strike might not be parried, but armour and saving throws are allowed.
 Cause Fear: Wights are terrifying Undead creatures and therefore cause fear.